Falcon will require tax file numbers and run identity checks before we can take over as your accountant. All parties will be notified of the change.

 By writing off (part of) your non-paying customers balances, you’re won’t be paying tax on income you won’t receive.

-Set up a separate current asset account for each type of bulk payment you receive, for example, Mastercard, Visa, American Express.
+Set up a separate current asset account for each type of bulk payment you receive, for example, Mastercard, Visa, or American Express.
 Make sure you enable payments to this account.

 If your statement details are the same each time, you could set up a bank rule to do create the transaction for you.